usethesource/rascal-website/_posts/2013-08-02-the-language-interaction-design-of-concrete-syntax.md

 For the degenerate case of a single node with no children, of course any abstract notation wins.
 As soon as we have nesting, even marginally interesting code snippets, however, concrete syntax wins by landslide in terms of brevity and cognitive overload.

+## Meta Variables

+The above examples showed only literal program fragments.
+One distinguishing feature, however, of concrete syntax is ...

 ## History

 The concrete syntax feature appeared first, as far as I know and please correct me if I am wrong, in the early 1980's in experimental meta programming systems and  algebraic specification systems.
 There was a concept of _mix fix_ operator syntax where algebraic operators would not only be exclusively prefix, postfix or infix, but all at the same time.
 This would allow, for example, to define readable algebraic operators with arity larger than two such as `if _ then _ else _`.
 Some systems started to use BNF to define mix fix functions, and concrete syntax was born.
 In extreme cases, such as ASF+SDF any context-free grammar rule was allowed to be an operator, while in other systems more restrictions could apply.

-If you are interested in what this all looked like, also in the years after that, the following is a list of names of systems that I use[d] mixfix operators or concrete syntax in some form or another:
+If you are interested in what this all looked like, also in the years after that, the following is a list of names of systems that used or use mixfix operators or concrete syntax in some form or another:

 * ASF+SDF
 * TXL